-With so many businesses now encouraging, or even mandating employees to begin working from home amid the heath concerns of Coronavirus.
+So many businesses are now encouraging or even mandating employees to begin working from home amid the heath concerns of Coronavirus.
 Millions have already changed their daily routines, in turn changing the way many of us work today.

-Not everyone has been made accustomed to working from home or getting work done can be an adjustment.
+Not everyone has been made accustomed to working from home, and getting work done can be an adjustment.
 The good news about working from home is the commute time has gone down.
-Many spending more time with family, and maybe you will get a few things done around the home.
-Some challenges can include loneliness, staying connected, heightened levels of distraction can significantly affect your productivity, so we are here to help!
+Many are spending more time with family and maybe getting a few things done around the home.
+Some challenges, including loneliness, staying connected, and heightened levels of distraction, can significantly affect your productivity, so we are here to help!

-Regardless of you working from a spare bedroom, or the lobby of your building, we have compiled some tips to help you set up, and limit the distractions while maintaining confidentiality and professionalism.
+Regardless if you are working from a spare bedroom or the lobby of your building, we have compiled some tips to help you set up and limit distractions while maintaining confidentiality and professionalism.

 Time to Discuss Your Setup